-The first building is student apartments and will be targeted for UC Berkeley sophomores, juniors, and seniors, who are most underserved by existing campus housing.
+The first building is student apartments and will be targeted for UC Berkeley sophomores, juniors, and seniors, who are particularly under served by existing campus housing.
 More than 1,100 students will be housed predominantly in double-occupancy 4-bedroom apartments at below-market rents.